masonbutler/xmakinaskeletonpreassembler/README.md

 # xmakinaskeletonpreassembler
 A skeleton of a preassembler

-Code not for re-use, for example only.
-May not be completely bug-free or useful.
+Code NOT for reuse under any license, it is for example only.
+No warranties or guarantees provided with the code.
+Use at own risk.